AIXM: Version 5.2

 Introduced unique identifiers for complex AIXM objects and upgraded alignment to GML 3.2.2, removing certain constructs (Orientable/Composite Curves) and tightening rules such as disallowing srsName in feature envelopes.
 Expanded content to cover GNSS infrastructures (GNSS, SBAS, GBAS), integrated ICAO requirements for runway condition reporting and Performance-Based Navigation (PBN), and introduced the DesignStandard object for associating features with design criteria.
 While AIP, obstacle, and airport mapping datasets remain based on 5.1.1, this version is the first to formally support ICAO Instrument Flight Procedure datasets.
 The technical documentation has not yet been released.

 AIXM Viewers

 Whilst AIXM does use GML standards, it cannot be viewed with standard GML viewers as aeronautical data requires specialised processing.
 EUROCONTROL and the FAA maintain a list of AIXM viewers developed by EUROCONTROL, Luciad and Snowflake Software (now part of Cirium).
 EUROCONTROL also maintains a list of free sample data that can be used with these viewers.

 In addition to these viewers an open-source tools Delorean provide functionality to create, visualize, and work with AIXM datasets.
 It is a Java-based application that integrates with PostgreSQL, PostGIS, and QGIS to.
-While it remains in developement, it currentyl support aixm 5.1 and aixm 5.1.1, it can render geometries, navigate the aixm data tree and merge and export aixm datasets.
+While it remains in development, it currently supports aixm 5.1 and aixm 5.1.1, it can render geometries, navigate the aixm data tree and merge and export aixm datasets.